 "He's awake!
 He's going to be alright!" he could hear a woman screaming.

-"Albus, Alastor, Remus, come here, quick!" she sounded so familiar, so real and so recognizable.
+"Albus, Alastor, Remus, come here, quick!" her voice was shrill but familiar, so real and so recognizable.

 "Mrs. Weasley?" he croaked hoarsely.